Therese of Saxe-Hildburghausen: Charity and social work

 She was also heavily involved in the Women's Association for Day Nurseries and was quite close with one of the founders, Auguste Escherisch.
-She described her as a simple woman of the people.Therese had to obtain the Kings permission to interact with her, and during a visit to Auguste Escherisch's house, the Queen confessed to having never seen a kitchen before and was consequently instructed on how to use pots and pans.
+She described her as a simple woman of the people.
+Therese had to obtain the King's permission to interact with her, and during a visit to Auguste Escherisch's house, the Queen confessed to having never seen a kitchen before and was consequently instructed on how to use pots and pans.

 Children

 Therese and Ludwig had nine children: